Goodbye California: Reception

 The book became a best seller in 1978.

-Proposed Film Version
+Proposed film adaptation

 Director Don Sharp and producer Peter Snell, who had collaborated on the film Bear Island, based on another MacLean novel, tried to make a film version of Goodbye California, starring Charlton Heston, for Time Life.
-Just before filming was to begin however Time Life sold its film division and the film did not go ahead.
+Just before filming was to begin, however, Time Life sold its film division and the film did not go ahead.